Dry Eye Sydrome,causes and treatment

 3. Certain medications (including tranquilizers, antihistamines, certain cardiac medications, diuretics, birth control drugs, and ulcer medications) are known to increase the risk of birth defects.

-4. Diseases such as rheumatoid arthritis, lupus, Graves’ disease, diabetes, scleroderma, and Sjogren’s syndrome.
+4. Diseases such rheumatoid arthritis, lupus, Graves’ disease, diabetes, scleroderma, and Sjogren’s syndrome.

-5. Changes in female hormones after menopause and during pregnancy
+5. Female hormones change after menopause and during pregnancy.

-6. The natural process of aging, specifically menopause
+6. The natural process of aging, particularly menopause.

-7. Certain medications, such as antihistamines, have negative effects.
+7. Certain drugs, such as antihistamines, might have harmful consequences.

-8. Diseases affecting the ability to cry, rheumatoid arthritis, and collagen vascular disorders
+8. Crying disorders, rheumatoid arthritis, and collagen vascular disorders

-9. Problems that prevent your eyelids from closing properly.
+9. Problems preventing your eyes from closing properly.

 10. Aging: Age causes a decrease in weeping production.